logart-lab/logart/README.md

 # LOGART: PUSHING THE LIMIT OF EFFICIENT LOGARITHMIC POST-TRAINING QUANTIZATION

-This repository contains the official PyTorch implementation for the paper *"LogART: Pushing The Limit of Efficient Logarithmic Post-training Quantization"*.
+This repository contains the official PyTorch implementation for the ICLR 2026 paper *"LogART: Pushing The Limit of Efficient Logarithmic Post-training Quantization"*.

 ## Get Started